k2view-academy/K2View-Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.md

   - Loki should be installed on the monitoring machine and should listen to all Promtail instances.
   - Promtail instances should send to Loki the application's log files to be monitored.
 - Promtheus and Loki should be added as data sources in Grafana.
-- Loki should be already running when you start running Promtail.
+- When you start running Promtail, Loki should already be running.
 - The Dashboard example assume that the Fabric logs files are located on the fabric cluster nodes at "/opt/apps/k2view/logs/k2fabric.log".
 In case your deployment is located in another location, change the Fabric Log metric's query.
 A similar change may be needed in the Promtail config file.

 ## Configure the Monitor Log Files Tools